saiyam911/learning-library/workshops/cloud-native-devops-workshop/accs-dhcs-twitter/README.md

 	`}`

 + Sample manifest.json for the Tweets Query Service App.
-No values to be changed here.
+You can use the same one that has been downloaded from GitHub.
+No values are to be changed here.

 	 `{`